 This is the time to get your degree in fire science, as the demand for professionals in the field has never been greater.
 The United States still ranks among those countries that suffer the highest degrees of destruction to life and property from fire.
 Arson- and fraud-related fire problems continue to rise at an alarming rate.

-We offer you a choice of three concentrations so that you can specialize in the area that interests you most:
+We offer you a choice of concentrations so that you can specialize in the area that interests you most:

 - Fire Administration